People / James Wilkinson

 News of Zebulon Pike

-Big Lake, MO The river is crowded not only with sawyers and snags, but fur traders heading up the river.
-The captains learn that Zebulon Pike is leading an expedition exploring the source of the Arkansas River.
+Fur traders heading up the river tell the captains that Zebulon Pike is leading an expedition to the source of the Arkansas River.
+They end the day near present Bean Lake, Missouri.

 September 17, 1806